confluence/python-textbok/python_notes/Introduction_to_GUI_Programming.rst

 Introduction to GUI programming with ``tkinter``
 ************************************************

 We have previously seen how to write text-only programs which have a *command-line interface*, or CLI.
 Now we will briefly look at creating a program with a *graphical user interface*, or GUI.
-In this chapter we will use ``tkinter``, a simple *toolkit* which is in the Python standard library.
+In this chapter we will use ``tkinter``, a module in the Python standard library which serves as an interface to Tk, a simple *toolkit*.
 There are many other toolkits available, but they often vary across platforms.
 If you learn the basics of ``tkinter``, you should see many similarities should you try to use a different toolkit.

 We will see how to make a simple GUI which handles user input and output.
 GUIs often use a form of OO programming which we call *event-driven*: the program responds to *events*, which are actions that a user takes.